Rajmohan Gandhi: Turning Potential into Reality

 Ink, India ink, watercolor, gouache on paper

 Nearly one year ago, spring brought out my restless self, a self who needed dedication and focus, who needed meaning and inspiration.
-And to find these things, I looked behind me.
-There in my history, set aside on a shelf, unpracticed and waiting, was art.
+So, I looked behind me, in my past–mostly–and there, art was set aside on a shelf, unpracticed and waiting.

-One day, as I walked on a dirt road, beneath freshly hatched leaves, I had an idea: every day for a year, I would make art.
-I would make the same thing, in many different ways.
-And after a bit of thought, I decided I would draw eyes.
+One day, as I walked on a dirt road beneath freshly hatched leaves, I had an idea: every day for a year, I would make art.
+I would make the same thing in many different iterations.
+I decided I would draw eyes.

 Eyes because they reminded me of the endless hours I spent drawing as a child, nearly every drawing beginning with a slightly lopsided eye.
-Eyes because they make me think of the emotions and stories they and we tell.
-Eyes because with them, many of us absorb the world and art itself.
+Eyes because they make me think of the emotions and stories they tell.
+Eyes because, with them, many of us absorb the world and art itself.

-And then, exactly one year ago, to the day, I encouraged my family to attend a local International Affairs Forum at which Rajmohan Gandhi—historian, biographer, peacemaker, and grandson of Mahatma Gandhi— and professor Ajmal Khan—a format Taliban hostage— would speak.
-Speak of the history and potential for peace between Pakistan and India
+Exactly one year ago, to the day, I attended a local International Affairs Forum with Rajmohan Gandhi—historian, biographer, peacemaker, and grandson of Mahatma Gandhi— and professor Ajmal Khan—professor and former Taliban hostage.
+The topic: the history and potential for peace between Pakistan and India.

 When the lights dimmed a bit, when the talk began, I could feel a thrum of engagement in the entire auditorium.
-As Khan and Gandhi’s words came to us, the room felt as if it were overseas and across time.
+As we listened to Khan and Gandhi’s words, the room felt as if it were overseas and across time.

-His answer felt as if many tangled threads in my life, and perhaps the world, had been pulled at once, forming something woven and whole,
+At the end of the event, when the microphones were open for questions, I asked Gandhi how young people in our current landscape could practice non-violence and unity.
+His answer felt as if many tangled threads in my life, and perhaps the world, had been pulled at once, forming something woven and whole:

 “…we all know from the young people we encounter all the time… who are hungry for change…but they also want tolerance, they want people of all kinds to live together… so there is this potential, there is the possibility and it [non-violence and unity] will become an actuality, of course it will, absolutely.
 That’s where the ark of history ultimately points.